emochka2007/dayvinchik-bot/README.md

-## todo:
+## Feature in progress

-- Info logs to read application
+- Learning tool to educate model
-- Auto-responder
-- Auto-responder parse last 3 messages mb for context.
-- Identify match
-- On start finish all profile_reviewers and clean up tasks
-- Smart superlike generation based on prompt from LLM
-- Superlike score
-- Auto-fail of profile_reviewer, if stuck for two long (couldnt find the image)

 ## Altushka Bot

-- Identifies altushka from chat bot using LLM with a score, and will talk for u
+- Identifies emo-girls from chat bot using LLM with a score

 ### Current implementation

-- Callback executor with a queue
-- move all global states to PG
-- vectorize data in pg
-- educating tool to store only correct data
 - send out to all matches MSG_STARTER
-- multiple variants to start (love ur style, nyashka, wanna go for a walk) conside
-- iterate over cities with one account.
 - all db entities in one folder
-- vectorize all of my chats and store in pg

 - Roadmap
     - TDlib setup